rackerlabs/support-how-to/content/how-to/rackspace-email/manage-password-recovery-for-rackspace-webmail/index.md

 to verify your identity.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
-2. When prompted to *Choose Your Recovery Method* select **Use An Authenticator**.
+2. When prompted to *Choose Your Recovery Method*, select **Use An Authenticator**.
 3. Link your mobile device to your account by following the instructions on the **Securing Your Account with an Authenticator App** screen.

 A message stating *You have successfully set up password recovery** displays.

 ### Enable or disable password recovery